Thessaloniki Regional Railway: Thessaloniki-Florina Line

 The Line connects the Macedonian regional capital with Florina in Western Macedonia.
 It has a total of 25 stations and is displayed in red on TRAINOSE maps.
 It was inaugurated in 2010 and initially connected Thessaloniki with Veria and Edessa.
 Later, the route to and from Florina was included in the line, which was initially operated by regional trains.
 In May 2008, the already existing line Thessaloniki-Edessa via Veria Line was included as a suburban service with the prospect of electrification in the near future.

 Today, the service begins from Thessaloniki station, passing through Sindos, Adendro, and Plati Imathia, where it is separated from the Athens - Thessaloniki line, continues southwest to Veria, north to Naoussa and Skydra, and then west to Edessa and Lamb.
 Then, it continues southwest along Lake Vegoritida to Amyntaio, and after turning north to Vevi, it heads west for the last time to reach Florina.
 The line connected the urban centres of Thessaloniki, Veria, Florina, and Edessa as well as the waterfalls of the same name, thus uniting areas of Central and Western Macedonia.

-Thessaloniki-Serres Line
+Thessaloniki-Drama Line

-The Line connects the Macedonian regional capital with its second-largest city Serres.
+The Line connects the Macedonian regional capital with its second-largest city Serres and terminates at Drama.
 It has a total of 20 stations and is displayed in light blue on TRAINOSE maps.
-Services commenced on 3 February 2020 on what is the 3rd line of the Thessaloniki suburban network, Forming the daily connection of the two cities with existing intermediate stations.
+Services commenced on 3 February 2020 on what is the 3rd line of the Thessaloniki suburban network, forming the daily connection of the cities with existing intermediate stations.

+Rolling stock

+Proastiakos uses rolling stock owned by GAIAOSE and maintained by Hellenic Train.
+Siemens Desiro 5-car electric multiple units (EMU) are used for the Thessaloniki-Larissa services, while MAN-2000 diesel two-car multiple units (DMU-2) are used for the unnelectrified Thessaloniki-Edessa-Florina and Thessaloniki-Serres services, although can be occasionally seen on the Larissa service to either add extra capacity in cases of rolling stock unavailability or electrification problems.

+In December 2025, Hellenic Train ordered 23 Alstom Coradia Stream EMUs, 11 of which are to be implemented on services in the Athens and Thessaloniki Proastiakos networks, to boost efficacy, capacity and frequency, as well as to accommodate upcoming network expansions.
+The first units are expected to enter service within the second trimester of 2027.